Water-Melon/Melang/README.md

 # Melang
-Melang is a Reactive Programming Language.
+Melang is a Co-routine Programming Language.
 It's just a baby girl now.

-It is noly support UNIX/Linux now, and actually I don't know what it will become or where it will be used.
+It is noly support UNIX/Linux, and actually I don't know what it will become or where it will be used.

 Melang has already supported MySQL 8.0, but the newest MySQL C client library is unstable.
 So if trying to connect an unreachable address, a buffer-overflow will happened even though program may not crash.
 I have submitted bug report to MySQL community, no more news now.